If You Grew Up With Money, Stop Being Weird About It

 Advertisement

-I was not born into money but now that I am nearly 30 I have a proper adult salary and can afford sourdough and tomatoes on the vine and Aesop hand soap which smells like oranges and lavender.
+I was not born into money but now that I am nearly 30, I have a proper adult salary and can afford sourdough and tomatoes on the vine and Aesop hand soap which smells like oranges and lavender.
 I like to fantasise about what I could possibly save up for.
-In the future I'd like to get my lips done, even though it costs £400 and £70 for a consultation.
-And when people inevitably compliment me on my stunning yet subtle new lips, I will say: "Thank you, they cost me £470."
+In the future I'd like to get my lips done, which costs hundreds of dollars.
+And when people inevitably compliment me on my stunning yet subtle new lips, I will say: "Thank you, they cost me $449."
 Because why lie?
 Why is everyone walking around pretending things aren't as they are?
 Who does this benefit exactly?

 And in the future, when I am on six figures after multiple book deals (haha), I will take people to Italy with me and we will swim beneath the moonlight and dunk our bread in olive oil and people will say that was nice of me.